 Passive EQ is used to create tonal changes without the need for components like tubes, transistors, or opamps.
 Instead, it uses passive electronic components like inductors, resistors, and capacitors.
-There’s no gain loss in Passive EQ, thus there’s no need for an amplifier to compensate for that.
+Passive EQ has no gain loss; thus, there’s no need for an amplifier to compensate for that.

-Passive EQs are fairly simple since they are normally made of around 5 components only which is a big advantage when compared to active EQs which are made up of a ton of transistors, resistors, capacitors, tubes, and sophisticated opamps.
+Passive EQs are fairly simple since they are normally made of around 5 components only, which is a big advantage compared to active EQs, which are made up of a ton of transistors, resistors, capacitors, tubes, and sophisticated opamps.

 One of the most popular Passive EQs is the Pultec EQP-1A which was released in 1951.
 It immediately became a must-have tool for studios due to its unique and pleasing sound characteristics.